Ayesha Takia: Career downturn and sabbaticals (2006–2012)

 In 2008, Takia co-starred in Rohit Shetty's directed mystery comedy Sunday.
-Critical response to the film was mixed and the film was an average performer at the box office.
-Takia garnered acclaim for her performance as a voiceover artist named Sehar.
+The film received mixed critical reviews and underperformed at the box office.
 She then starred in comedy De Taali.
 The film did not perform well at the box office and earned poor critical reviews.

 Takia had two major releases in 2009: action thriller 8 x 10 Tasveer opposite Akshay Kumar and Prabhu Deva's Wanted co-starring Salman Khan.
-8 x 10 Tasveer received a mixed reception and performed poorly at the box office.
+8 x 10 Tasveer performed poorly at the box office.
 The film stars Takia as Sheila, the fiancé of Akshaye's character.
-Critical response towards Takia's performance received moderate reviews: Rajeev Masand stated, "Ayesha plays the role of Jai's (Akshay) fiancé and it doesn’t leave much of an impression".
-Taran Adarsh for Bollywood Hungama wrote, "Ayesha's role is natural and graceful".
-The Times of India noted, "There's nothing really to cheer you up in the desultory proceedings, unless you want to watch Ayesha".
-Wanted was given mixed reviews by most critics and became one of the highest-grossing films of the year, as well as Takia's biggest commercial success to date.
+Critical response towards Takia's performance received moderate reviews: Rajeev Masand stated, "Ayesha plays the role of Jai's (Akshay) fiancé and it doesn't leave much of an impression".
+Taran Adarsh for Bollywood Hungama called Takia "natural".
+The Times of India noted, "There's nothing really to cheer you up in the desultory proceedings, unless you want to watch chubby-cheeked Ayesha".
+Although Wanted received mixed reviews from most critics, it went on to become one of the highest-grossing films of the year and marked the biggest commercial success of Takia's career.
 Takia's role as Jahnvi, met with positive reviews.
 Rediff commented, "Ayesha Takia is given a truly raw deal.
 She's given a role that can only be described as insufficient".

 In 2010, Takia starred in the drama Paathshaala, alongside Shahid Kapoor.
-The movie generated mixed reviews and emerged as a commercial success.
-Her performance as a nutritionist Anjali Mathur was praised by the critics.
-Her last release of the year was Mod, which met with a good response.
+Inspired by the Marathi film Shaala, it generated mixed reviews.
+Her last release of the year was Mod, which met with a poor response.
 In 2012, she hosted the only season of the musical-reality show Sur Kshetra.

 Personal life

-At the age of 23, Takia married her boyfriend Farhan Azmi; a restaurateur, and son of Samajwadi Party leader Abu Azmi, on 1 March 2009, with whom she has a son.
-Takia is very active on social media, especially Twitter and has been a supporter of wildlife protection.
-She declared her last name as Takia Azmi on social media and have converted into Islam after marriage.
+On 1 March 2009, Takia married restaurateur Farhan Azmi.
+The couple has a son.
+Takia is active on social media, particularly on Twitter, where she has voiced support for wildlife protection.
+Following her marriage, she converted to Islam and adopted the name Takia Azmi on social media.

-In April 2014, Ayesha denounced her father-in-law, the Samajwadi Party legislator Abu Azmi, for saying that rape victims should also be punished.
 In a public statement, she stated she is a vegan while posing for a vegan ad for PETA India.